 Next, use a soft bristle brush to scrub the inside and outside of the shoes.
 Don't get them soaking wet but clean every surface.
 Then using clear water and a clean white cloth, "rinse" the inside and outside of the shoes.
 Place them in a breezy, cool spot out of direct sunlight or heat and allow them to dry.
 It may take several days.
 If the leather seems stiff after the process, treat it with leather conditioner.

 If the clothing is dry clean only, be sure to tell the folks at the dry cleaner that the clothing has been exposed to poison ivy oils.
 They will appreciate the notice!

-The same safety precautions goes for any home or automobile upholstery or carpet that has been exposed to the poison oils.
+The same safety precautions go for any home or automobile upholstery or carpet that has been exposed to the poison oils.
 Take care when cleaning and be sure to alert the professional cleaners.

 Why Does Poison Ivy Cause Such a Problem?

 Poison ivy, as well as poison oak and poison sumac, produces a resin called urushiol.
 This clear, sticky, oily resin can trigger immunologic responses that usually lead to a rash that will need to be treated with over the counter products that help tame the itch or by a physician.

 Urushiol is found in every part of the poison ivy plant throughout the year and can remain active on dead and dried plants for 2-5 years.
 Unwashed clothing can still deliver active urushiol a year or two later.

 Clothing protects your skin from direct contact with the urushiol, but it can be a source of contact later.
 If your clothes have been exposed to poison ivy, don't rub against others or touch the outside of your clothing with bare skin.
 And if you used gloves to pull out poison ivy, don't touch exposed skin or eyes with the gloves until they have been washed.